Skip to main content

 • Not the clearest bass

-The audio quality is crystal clear, the frequency response is full and detailed across bass, mids, and highs.
+The audio quality is clear, and the frequency response is full across bass, mids, and highs.
 Bose Noise Cancelling Headphones 700 are going to keep demanding users happy.

-You can also use your voice to control Alexa or Google Assistant; both are built-in the Bose 700 headphones.
+You can also use your voice to control Alexa or Google Assistant; both are supported by Bose 700 headphones.

-11 different settings inside Bose Connect app for the active noise cancellation (ANC) means you can choose how much ambient sound can be let in.
+Up to 11 different settings for the active noise cancellation (ANC) inside the Bose Connect app means you can choose how much ambient sound you want to hear.
 The four-microphone system is highly effective when the over-ears pick up ambiance to cancel out.

 They are exceptionally comfortable, too, so you can wear them on intercontinental plane flights or long working hours in the office.